-‘Grey’s Anatomy’ Recap: Huge Japril Moment Steals The Show In Episode 16
+‘Grey’s Anatomy’ Recap: Huge ‘Japril’ Moment Steals The Show In Episode 16

 — maddy (@carlylesramirez) March 17, 2017

-Season 13 of Grey’s Anatomy began with Japril (now divorced) becoming parents for a second time.
-This time to little Harriet, a perfectly healthy baby girl whose start in life nearly cost April her life during last season’s Grey’s Anatomy finale (think: emergency C-section without painkillers).
-The relationship between the couple formerly known as Japril is complicated – they are divorced but living together and co-parenting.
+Season 13 of Grey’s Anatomy began with “Japril” (now divorced) becoming parents for a second time.
+This time to little Harriet, a perfectly healthy baby girl whose start in life nearly cost April her own life during last season’s Grey’s Anatomy finale (the emergency C-section without painkillers).
+The relationship between the couple-formerly-known-as-“Japril” is complicated; they are divorced, but living together and co-parenting.
 They’ve even gone out on dates with other people.

-(Possible Grey’s Anatomy season 13 spoilers ahead.)
+Possible Grey’s Anatomy season 13 spoilers ahead.

-Currently, the pair are far less Japril than Jackson and April.
+Currently, the pair are far less “Japril” than Jackson and April.
 Much of the current season of Grey’s Anatomy has focused on an internal power struggle going on at Grey Sloan Memorial Hospital.
-Dr. Bailey (aka “The Chief”) has added a new attending to the staff to take over the intern training program, a job that many doctors believe was stolen from the former chief (and Grey’s Anatomy mainstay), Dr. Richard Webber.
+Dr. Bailey (aka “The Chief”) has added a new attending to the staff to take over the intern training program, a job that many doctors believe was stolen from the former chief, Dr. Richard Webber.

-While Jackson (current chairman of the board at the hospital) has has fought against the addition of the newest attending, Dr. Minnick, his mother (Dr. Catherine Avery, of the Harper Avery Foundation which owns Grey Sloan Memorial) has been fully behind her.
+While Jackson, the current chairman of the board at the hospital, has fought against the addition of the newest attending, Dr. Minnick, his mother, Dr. Catherine Avery, of the Harper Avery Foundation which owns Grey Sloan Memorial, has been fully behind her.
 Despite being married to Dr. Webber, the very man whose position Minnick is perceived as “stealing.”

-Earlier this season on Grey’s Anatomy, reports ABC, Japril suffered yet another fracture.
+Earlier this season on Grey’s Anatomy, “Japril” suffered yet another fracture.
 That’s because April stepped in to take Dr. Meredith Grey’s job as Chief of General Surgery when she was suspended for refusing to work with Dr. Minnick.
-Jackson considered her willingness to step in a betrayal, and that’s where Grey’s Anatomy left off in episode 15.
+Jackson considered her willingness to step in a betrayal, and that’s where Grey’s Anatomy left off in Episode 15.

 'April: The Sequel' offered a somewhat happy ending for Jackson and April: https://t.co/mK8yfYe8f2 #GreysAnatomy